 This huge oak tree dates back to the 12th century.
 According to legend Queen Elizabeth I often enjoyed refreshments whilst relaxing in its shade, and King Henry VIII once danced around it with Anne Boleyn.

-The Queen's Orchard
+Queen's House Orchard

-Inside The Queen's House you can find a range of heritage fruit trees dating back to the 1500s, including cherries, plums and quince.
+Inside The Queen's House Orchard you can find a range of heritage fruit trees dating back to the 1500s, including cherries, plums and quince.
 The Orchard has two ponds, and is one of the park's hidden gems.

 A Georgian villa that sits between Blackheath and Greenwich, the Ranger's House houses an impressive art collection.
 Historically the house was the residence of the ranger of Greenwich Park, a royal title with little actual official duty.